miklosoravecz/Angular-Auth-App/README.md

 # Angular-Auth-App
 Example MEAN-stack project

->*I made this app as a reference work.
+>*I made this authentication app as a reference work.
 I used MongoDB, ExpressJs, NodeJs and Angular12.*

 ## To run this app: